If you like a super flavorful, low carb, gluten free, high protein meal that’s easy to prepare, you’re going to love this Chicken Chesapeake recipe!

 How to serve Chicken Chesapeake

 Anything goes with this delicious chicken recipe!
-If you want to keep the entire meal low carb, serve this chicken chesapeake recipe with a cool green salad, grilled asparagus or roasted mixed vegetables.
+To keep the entire meal low carb, serve this Chicken Chesapeake recipe with a cool green salad, grilled asparagus or roasted green beans.

 For a heartier side dish, serve Chicken Chesapeake with buttered rice or potatoes drizzled with extra imperial sauce.